| |

 White holiday lights can be a perfect way to add a bit of eerie light to an otherwise very dark display.
 Pull out little white holiday lights and integrate them into your dark and spooky Halloween look for the perfect finish.
 Then leave them out through the end of the year!

-Thrifts Frames and Inexpensive Halloween Cardstock
+Thrift Frames and Inexpensive Halloween Cardstock

 For a cleaner and more minimalist look, purchase a few picture frames from a thrift shop (or use some you already have on hand).
 Instead of photos, display festive Halloween cardstock.
 You can repurpose the cardstock year after year or use it for craft projects.
-If you don’t like the color of the frame, spray paint it to match whatever color scheme you’re working within your home for the season.
+If you don’t like the color of the frame, spray paint it to match whatever color scheme you’re working on within your home for the season.

 Photo via Neat n Tiny